thelocalh0st/thelocalh0st.github.io/_posts/2023-03-23-http-rate-limit-bypass.md

 6.  **Repeat the process**: Repeat steps 3-5, changing the IP address and headers for each subsequent request, to test different scenarios and increase the chances of bypassing the rate limiting.

 > **Note:** The exact steps and appearance of Burp Suite may vary based on the version you are using.
-Please refer to the Burp Suite documentation for detailed instructions.{:.prompt-warning}
+Please refer to the Burp Suite documentation for detailed instructions.  {: .prompt-warning }

 ## Conclusion